Dynamic customer experience trends to look out for in 2021

 Artificial intelligence is not only sticking around, it’s going to get better and better.
 This is good news for anyone wishing for human interaction in online experiences.
 The AI will likely interact just as well as any human customer service agent could, and similarly be more efficient in handling problems and answering questions.
 Prepare for this eventuality by focusing at least some of your CX efforts towards improving the overall AI elements.

 When it comes to digital technology, smartphones have once again represented a new shift in the industry.
 It used to be that customers would begin a transaction with a smartphone but ultimately finish it elsewhere, such as in person or on a computer.
 This allowed teams to avoid catering to mobile devices.
-However, since this is no longer the case, companies are changing their entire process.
+However, since this is no longer the case (transactions often end on the smartphone now), companies are changing their entire process.

 A lot of different issues fall under the broad category of personalization when it comes to customer experience.
 Today, customers have extremely high expectations concerning how personalized their interactions are with companies.
 In fact, most assume that a business does (or at least, will) understand their specific needs.